drduh/macOS-Security-and-Privacy-Guide/README.md

 ## DNSCrypt

-To encrypt DNS traffic, consider using [DNSCrypt/dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy).
-Used in combination with dnsmasq, the integrity of DNS traffic can be significantly improved.
+To encrypt DNS traffic, consider [DNSCrypt/dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy).
+When combined with Dnsmasq and DNSSEC, it can improve the privacy and integrity of DNS resolution.

 Install DNSCrypt from Homebrew and follow the instructions to configure and start `dnscrypt-proxy`: